 CAPS Care does not follow the school district's closing schedule.
 We do our very best to stay open no matter what.
 However, there are rare times when the daycare will close due to inclement weather.
-If this does happen, the Director will notify parents by 5:30am.
+If this does happen, the Director will notify parents through email by 5:30am.
+No tuition will be charged when CAPS Care is closed due to weather.